mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 } yield xa
 ```

 We will directly use the `Transactor` coming from the JDBC driver manager in most article examples.
-Instead, we will focus on using the `Resource` type to manage the connection pool in the last part.
+In the last part, we will focus on using the `Resource` type to manage the connection pool.

 ## 3. Querying the Database